DataONEorg/Education/_lessons/lessons/06_protect/index.md

 # Data Protection, Backups, Archiving, Preservation (cont'd)

-* Terms “backups” and “archives” are often used interchangeably, but do have different meanings
+.full-width[* Terms “backups” and “archives” are often used interchangeably, but do have different meanings
-  - Backups: copies of the original file are made before the original is overwritten
+  * Backups: copies of the original file are made before the original is overwritten
-  - Archives: preservation of the file
+  * Archives: preservation of the file
 * Data Preservation
-  - Includes archiving in addition to processes such as data rescue, data reformatting, data conversion, metadata
+  * Includes archiving in addition to processes such as data rescue, data reformatting, data conversion, metadata]

 ???
 The terms data backups and data archiving are often used interchangeably as they both relate to saving a specific version of a file, but they do convey different processes.
 The term “backup” is used specifically when making copies of various files with the knowledge that the files may change.
 Backups are kept for a certain amount of time, but can be discarded after a specified time has passed.
 Archiving is used when a file is to be preserved as-is, often at the end of a project and acts as a static (and usually final) record.